 The appearance of the Poodle is well known.
 They have very curly, single-layered coats.
 Despite some misconceptions, they do shed.
 However, the loose hair often gets caught in their coat and doesn’t make it onto your couch.

-There are many different clips available for Poodles.
-Most show clips are very high maintenance, so pet Poodles are often cut down substantially to limit the amount of brushing required.
-Because of this, they’ve become popular targets for being mixed with other purebred dogs like the Bernese mountain dog.
+There are many different haircuts available for Poodles.
+Most show cuts are very high maintenance, so pet Poodles are often cut down substantially to limit the amount of brushing required.
+Because of this, they’ve become popular targets for being mixed with other purebred canines like the Bernese Mountain Dog.

 Poodles come in a variety of colors, such as white, black, brown, silver, grey, and many more.
 The color of the parent does have a direct effect on the color of their puppies.